umass-cs-326/326_project/docs/submission_03.md

 Our team is creating an application where an individual can schedule a time, request a party of up to 5 people, and match with those people to watch a movie of their choice.
 It is called “Flick”.
 The whole idea of this application is so that no one has to watch a movie alone if they don’t want to, and can use this application to make friends around the UMass or Five College campuses.
 This application consists of 5 web pages, a homepage where all the movies are listed, a page where an individual can request to watch a specific movie at a certain time of their choice, and a location of their preference with people they want to watch it with.
 *The changes that occurred during this project were user authentication and interaction through forms involved with our web application that includes the login functionality and authentication.*

-Team Members: A list of your team members
+Team Members: A list of your team members:
 - Apoorva Karpurapu
 - Kuhu Wadhwa
 - Damin Zhang